Written by Matt Wickham

 One notable female propagandist is Yulia Vityazeva.
 If her name doesn’t ring a bell, her high-pitched, squeaky voice surely will.

-Much like Diana Panchenko, who fled Ukraine due to her ties to the Kremlin’s imperial ambitions, Vityazeva exploits her identity as an Odesa native to position herself as a genuine voice for Ukraine.
-She claims to understand the “real” desires of Ukrainians, especially those in Odesa.
-At the same time she promotes the narrative that Odesa, currently under supposed Ukrainian “occupation,” rightfully belongs to Russia.
+Much like Diana Panchenko, who fled Ukraine to work for the enemy, Vityazeva exploits her identity as an Odesa native to position herself as the genuine voice for what Ukrainians want, especially those from Odesa.
+She promotes the narrative that Odesa, currently under supposed Ukrainian “occupation,” rightfully belongs to Russia and that it will be returned as a part of this war.

 A Sick-Twisted Individual